 It’s no secret that two operating systems hold the lion’s share of the mobile market — Android and iOS.
 This current duopoly doesn’t give users much choice in the way of OS offerings, even though there is no shortage of hardware.
 In the past, Microsoft tried to break into the market to no avail, and HUAWEI will release its own offering soon enough.

 But what if there was another alternative, one that’s more privacy-respecting and encourages tinkering?
-Enter the PinePhone by Pine64.
-This device isn’t quite ready for the mass market yet, but if you are looking for a unique alternative to Android and iOS devices, you’ll want to keep an eye on this one.
+Enter the PinePhone by PINE64.
+This device is meant to be a unique alternative to Android and iOS devices, although it isn’t aimed at the mass market.

 The company behind the PinePhone

-Pine64 is a small, community-driven company that specializes in developing ARM devices.
+PINE64 is a small, community-driven company that specializes in developing Arm devices.
 It began by producing single-board computers similar to the Raspberry Pi.
 Eventually, the company also started developing laptops that run on these single-board computers, and now the company is branching into the mobile phone market — hence the PinePhone.
-Pine64 also plans on releasing a smartwatch and a tablet in the future, but those are conversations for another day.
+PINE64 has also released a developer-friendly smartwatch and a tablet, but those are conversations for another day.